alielfilali01/blog/leaderboard-3c3h-aragen-ifeval.md

 ### Dataset: Arabic IFEval

-Our work took inspiration from the [IFEval](https://arxiv.org/abs/2311.07911) dataset.
-IFEval, originally introduced by Google, provides a structured benchmark designed to evaluate LLMs on their ability to follow verifiable instructions.
+Our work took inspiration from [IFEval](https://arxiv.org/abs/2311.07911) dataset.
+IFEval, originally introduced by Google, provides a structured benchmark designed explicitly to evaluate LLMs on their ability to follow verifiable instructions.
 It consists of prompts containing specific, objectively measurable commands such as “use exactly three bullet points,” “include the word ‘innovation’ twice,” or “limit your answer to 100 words.”
 English IFEval dataset contains around 500 prompts covering 25 different types of such verifiable instructions.
-Evaluation within IFEval is conducted through Python functions that automatically verify whether instructions are followed, avoiding the need for human evaluators or another AI judge.
-This makes the evaluations **reproducible and unbiased**.
-While IFEval has become the standard for assessing LLMs responding in English, a similarly detailed and structured resource is absent for Arabic.
+Evaluation within IFEval is conducted through Python functions that automatically verify whether instructions are followed or not avoiding the need for human evaluators or another AI judge, this makes the evaluations **reproducible and unbiased**.
+While IFEval dataset has become the standard for assessing English-LLMs, a similarly detailed and structured resource is absent for Arabic, leaving a gap in evaluating Arabic LLMs' instrcution-following capabilities.

 Construction of our **Arabic IFEval** dataset began by carefully adapting approximately 300 prompts from the original English IFEval.
 This wasn't a straightforward, word-for-word translation; instead, we thoughtfully adjusted prompts to clearly reflect Arabic linguistic nuances and cultural contexts.
 Instructions that made little sense in Arabic, such as those involving English-specific vowel constraints, were either adapted to equivalent Arabic linguistic challenges or omitted entirely.
 Cultural references specific to English-speaking contexts were replaced with culturally relevant or Arabic-language equivalents to maintain contextual clarity.
 Additionally, we created unique Arabic-specific samples from scratch, specifically designed to emphasize distinctive Arabic phonetics, orthographic characteristics, and morphology, such as the careful use of diacritical marks (tashkīl), phonetic constraints like avoiding certain letters (e.g., writing without using the letter Alef (ا)), and leveraging root-based morphology to challenge models' word-selection abilities.
 All prompts underwent rigorous expert validation by  Arabic linguists and domain experts who ensured grammatical accuracy, cultural appropriateness, and unambiguous clarity of each instruction.